yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ## Access Instruction

 SKIPP'D can be accessed without hassle.
 The benchmark data is available at https://purl.stanford.edu/dj417rh1007 and the raw data is deposit separately by each year given its large size.
 The 2017 raw data is available at https://purl.stanford.edu/sm043zf7254 and the links to 2018 and 2019 data can be found in the "Related items" elsewhere on the same web page.
-Any questions regarding the dataset can be directed to Yuhao Nie (ynie@stanford.edu).

 ## Citation
 If you find SKIPP'D useful to your research/work please cite (release soon):